youwen5/liminalOS/README.md

 This is a repository that implements liminalOS, my personal Linux distribution based on [NixOS](https://nixos.org/).

+Traditional Linux distributions are either _rolling_ or _fixed_ release. liminalOS operates on a new kind of release schedule: _liminal_ release.

+> **lim·i·nal**
+> 2. relating to a transitional or initial stage of a process.

+Users who install liminalOS may feel a sense of eeriness similar to a [liminal space](<https://en.wikipedia.org/wiki/Liminal_space_(aesthetic)>) - the system has clearly been configured exactly according to someone's preferences and specifications, yet they stand alone in an empty OS, with the usual user nowhere to be found, and a home directory devoid of human presence.
+System updates are released at random times, and upon installing, it appears that someone has adjusted minute configuration details, yet no other users exist in the system.

 ## Installation guide

 TBD.
 May use `deploy-rs` or the in-house [dartgun](https://github.com/youwen5/dartgun) tool for easy deployment.